 To begin with, you’ll need to work out exactly what the cost is of each item to you.
-If you source and resell items, you’ll have a pretty good idea – but don’t forget to include additional costs.
+If your source and resell items, you’ll have a pretty good idea – but don’t forget to include additional costs.
 After all, everything from postage and packaging to marketing takes time, so make sure that you take this into account as well.

 If you’re making your own products, this step will be a little more complex.
 As well as the cost of raw materials, you’ll also need to consider how much time you spend creating the items and incorporate your hourly wage into the overall cost.
 At this stage, it’s common for many people, particularly those turning a hobby into a business, to underestimate the worth of their own efforts.
 But if you set your price too low, your venture will struggle before it’s even begun – and you risk upsetting your fellow small businesses by undercutting them, as well.

 Once you’ve covered those basic details, it’s time to think about your final price.
 And there are quite a few things to consider.
 Who is your target market, for example, and how much disposable income do they have access to?
 Are you hoping to create a bespoke, luxury brand, or something a little more budget-friendly?
 Is your product unique, or do you need to develop a competitive pricing strategy in order to stand out from other brands?
+All these things combined together will give the right charge for products.

 Once you’ve answered these questions, you’ll need to pick a pricing strategy that fits your business.
 One of the most simple options is known as cost-plus or mark-up pricing: essentially you add up the costs associated with bringing your product to market, then add a fixed percentage on top.
-So if your items cost £10 in materials, £10 in labour and £5 in shipping and overheads, you might choose to add 25% on top – resulting in a final price of £31.25.
+So if your items cost £10 in materials, £10 in labour, and £5 in shipping and overheads, you might choose to add 25% on top – resulting in a final price of £31.25.
 A popular choice for independent businesses, this formula makes it simple to price up products – but it’s far from the only option.

 For those entering into a more dog-eat-dog marketplace, competitive pricing could give them an edge.
 Essentially, this approach involves researching what your competitors are charging and setting your product at a lower price point.
 In the short term, this technique can drive plenty of customers to your store – although you’ll need to do some careful calculations to ensure that its sustainable for you.